madhavagrawal356-netizen/stock-predictor/README.md

 10. Directional confidence score
 11. Feature importance visualization for tree-based models

+**Why this is needed**

+Most "stock predictor" projects are a single notebook that overfits one ticker.
+This one is built as a small system instead:
+1. Per-ticker model selection — no assumption that one model architecture wins for every stock
+2. Proper time-series validation — TimeSeriesSplit inside every Optuna trial, chronological train/test split, no shuffling

 **Prediction Modes**
 1. **Quick Prediction** :<br>
 Designed for fast inference by comparing:<br>